-The ESSE Cookers and Scottish Venison Cookery Theatre is a great way to explore Scottish produce and how to get the best from our game.
+The Scottish Venison Cookery Theatre is a great way to explore Scottish produce and how to get the best from our game.

 The main remit is game cookery and you can watch popular names from the cookbook, restaurant and kitchen world.
-The Theatre is in partnership with ESSE Cookers and Scottish Venison Association, the providers of venison and other game for use in the Cookery Theatre demonstrations.
 Ardgay Game and Perthshire Game are both integral members of the Scottish Venison Association (SVA), and will be supplying venison for the Cookery Theatre.

 Ardgay Game is a second-generation, family-run business with nearly forty years of experience sourcing the finest venison from the Highland estates of Scotland.We pride ourselves on honesty, integrity, and a deep-rooted commitment to quality and the community.
 All our butchery is carried out in-house by our local team of skilled butchers, who combine tradition with technology to produce the finest meat—prepared to the exceptional standard our customers deserve, and have come to expect from Ardgay Game.
 Our passion for Highland venison runs through everything we do, from careful sourcing to expert preparation, ensuring every cut reflects the purity, provenance, and rich heritage of the Scottish Highlands.